BJ's Wholesale Club Holdings, Inc. (BJ) Company Bio

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for BJ's Wholesale Club Holdings Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that BJ's Wholesale Club Holdings Inc ranked in the 97th percentile in terms of potential gain offered.
-Our DCF model suggests the stock is undervalued by 19106%; returns of such proportions should be viewed with some skepticism, though.
+Below please find a table outlining a discounted cash flow forecast for BJ, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that BJ's Wholesale Club Holdings Inc ranked in the 98th percentile in terms of potential gain offered.
+As the table below shows, the model suggests the stock is dramatically undervalued -- investors should note, though, that such returns are always unlikely and not to be expected.
 As for the metrics that stood out in our discounted cash flow analysis of BJ's Wholesale Club Holdings Inc, consider:

-BJ's Wholesale Club Holdings Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 6.64% of tickers in our DCF set.
+BJ's Wholesale Club Holdings Inc's weighted average cost of capital (WACC) is 8%; for context, that number is higher than merely 4.39% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow